-- Among the list of attribute-based encryption topics covered on this page:
+- Among the attribute-based encryption topics covered on this page:

 - How attribution-based encryption secures a digital wallet